Skip to main content

 forall X -> (X, tuple) uncons(tuple list) asm "UNCONS";

-Extracts the head and the tail of lisp-style list.
+Extracts the head and tail of a lisp-style list.

 list_next